 Our Vision of the Future

-This approach iaims to correct “nature’s errors” and cure disorders that have impacted human beings for as long as we can remember.
-To create these individualized treatments, we are merging previously disparate bodies of scientific knowledge ranging from molecular and cellular biology to imaging, bio-informatics, and genomics in a team approach to medicine that combines research, the talents of our basic scientists and the clinical skills of our physicians.
+This approach aims to correct “nature’s errors” and to cure disorders that have impacted human beings for as long as we can remember.
+To create these individualized treatments, we are merging previously disparate bodies of scientific knowledge ranging from molecular and cellular biology to imaging, bio-informatics, and genomics in a team approach to medicine that combines the innovation of our researchers, the talents of our basic scientists and the clinical skills of our physicians.

 We have launched a major Clinical Trials Unit to speed progress of new therapies based on these and other discoveries.
 In addition, several of our laboratories have combined to genotype over 800 patients with retinitis pigmentosa and juvenile macular degeneration.
 Our researchers are now awaiting FDA approval for gene therapy approaches to restore these patients’ sight and peace of mind.
 Such breakthroughs in vision science will empower our patients, both young and old, to live much more fulfilling lives.
 Thanks to our place within Columbia University, one of the world’s leading institutions for medical research, and our partnership with NewYork-Presbyterian Hospital, ranked sixth in the nation and the top hospital in New York, our Department of Ophthalmology is uniquely positioned to realize the full potential of Precision Ophthalmology.™

-Within these pages, you will learn how we are unlocking the potential of Precision Ophthalmology™ to assess disease risk among our patients, deploy a fine-tuned protect and restore vision.
+Within the pages of our two publications, Precision Ophthalmology (2016) and Precision Ophthalmology 2020: Applied Genetics(2019), you will learn how we are unlocking the potential of Precision Ophthalmology™ to assess disease risk among our patients, to develop and deploy fine-tuned protocols, and to restore vision.
 Precision Ophthalmology™ allows us to take a true patient-specific approach to vision care, diagnosing and treating eye disorders that affect large populations, but at a highly personalized, individual level.
 It is the ophthalmology of tomorrow, and we are excited to be bringing it to our patients today.